 EU state aid

-As 18 December 2019, the EC has four formal state aid cases pending involving Luxembourg companies to examine whether there was any breach of the EU rules on state aid.
-For the latest one, the opening of the investigation was released by the EC on 7 March 2019.
+As of 30 June 2021, the EC has one formal state aid cases pending involving Luxembourg companies to examine whether there was any breach of the EU rules on state aid.

 Additional information is available on the website of the PwC EU Direct Tax Group (https://www.pwc.com/gx/en/services/tax/international-tax-services/eu-direct-tax-group.html).

 The MLI formally 'entered into force' for Luxembourg on 1 August 2019.